The Heartbreak Blood That’s Spilt

 “...Yeah.
 And she’s saying she won’t let you.”

-When he got back home, Chey’s bedroom was empty, while there were two forms in Anarchy’s bed that Kohao could make out from the hall.
+When he eventually got back home, Chey’s bedroom was empty, while there were two forms in Anarchy’s bed that Kato could make out from the hall.
 He choked on the urge to scream, whether at himself or the pair beneath the covers, and instead decided Storm had known the right route to take for whatever shit concoction of emotions this was.
 He had half a bottle of rum sitting on his dresser, and he felt it could stand to be empty instead of him.
 He drained it and called Isaac to say he needed to see him sometime that week.

 He also had a text from Jazz.